-Here below, an example of array with just four (4) SmartSolo nodes (i.e. SmartSolo 3component geophones).
+Here below, an example of array with just four (4) SmartSolo nodes (i.e. SmartSolo 3-component geophones).
 In order to easily (straightforwardly) analyse the radial and transversal components, the geophones are deployed with the NS direction inline with the direction of the array.
 In other words, our "relative North" (which coincides with the direction of the array and represents the radial component) is pointing to (more or less) N35W.

 While dealing with a linear array (usually recommended), the North of the SmartSolo node does not have to point to the geographical North.
 It must coincide with the direction of the array.
+In other words: the North of the SmartSolo is the same as the array direction.